-These WLU awards honor members who have taken the view of whole language as a dynamic philosophy of education.
+The WLU awards honor members who view whole language as a dynamic philosophy of education.

 The WLU Service Award is presented to a member who has made a particular contribution to the Whole Language Umbrella in terms of the work they have done for the organization.
 The work may have a particular focus such as newsletter or journal development, or it may be organizational, such as serving on the Executive Board or working with particular groups within the organization.
 The key consideration for the Service Award will be consistent involvement in the organizational structures of WLU.

 The WLU Lifetime Membership Award is presented to a member who has, throughout his/her career, made an outstanding contribution to whole language in general and/or the Whole Language Umbrella in particular.
-Among the types of contributions considered are setting in place organizational structures; founding TAWL groups; serving on the WLU Executive Board; serving as a leader of an Interest Action Group; facilitating conference organization long term commitment to speaking to and working with TAWL groups and WLU.
-The overall profile of the person will be considered.
-The key consideration will be that this is a career accomplishment demonstrated through a variety of means.
+Among the types of contributions considered are setting in place organizational structures; founding TAWL groups; serving on the WLU Executive Board; serving as a leader of an Interest Action Group; facilitating conference organization; long term commitment in speaking to and working with TAWL groups and WLU.
+The overall profile of the person will be considered with key consideration given to career accomplishments demonstrated through a variety of means.

-This award honors a teacher at any level that inspires authentic progressive literacy learning.
+This award honors a preK-12 teacher that inspires authentic progressive literacy learning.